Focusing on What God Wants Us to Do

 The authors of our religious beliefs, are, in effect, our fathers.
 Jesus himself testifying, “Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: he is a liar, and the father of it (John 8:44).”
 “Thy first father hath sinned, and thy teachers have transgressed against me.
 Therefore I have profaned the princes of the sanctuary, and have given Jacob to the curse, and Israel to the reproaches (Isaiah 43:27-28).”

-The sabbath day commandment is a perpetual covenant: which means that it is a sign between God, and each individual believer.
+The sabbath day commandment is a perpetual covenant: which means that this covenant is a sign between God, and each individual believer.
 By keeping the sabbath day covenant, believers are demonstrating that they wish to serve the Lord.
 “The children of Israel shall keep the sabbath... for a perpetual covenant.
 It is a sign between me and the children of Israel for ever (Exodus 31:16-17).”
 (Also see Deuteronomy 5:12).

 “Come, and let us join ourselves to the Lord in a perpetual covenant that shall not be forgotten (Jeremiah 50:5).”
 “Blessed is the man... that keepeth the sabbath from polluting it, and keepeth his hand from doing any evil.
 Neither let the son of the stranger, the hath joined himself to the Lord, speak, saying, The Lord hath utterly separated me from his people: neither let the eunuch say, Behold, I am a dry tree.
 For thus saith the Lord unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant; Even unto them will I give in mine house and within my walls a place and a name better than of sons and daughters: I will give them an everlasting name, that shall not be cut off.
 Also the sons of the stranger, that join themselves to the Lord, to serve him, and to love the name of the Lord, to be his servants, every one that keepeth the sabbath from polluting it, and taketh hold of my covenant; even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for my house shall be called an house of prayer for ALL people (Isaiah 56:2-7).”